Trancas Canyon Edison Road

 Like neighboring Zuma Ridge Motorway, this fire road gives hikers a chance to explore one of the more remote areas of the Santa Monica Mountains.
 Because this route primarily travels along a western facing slope rather than the ridge, the views aren’t as wide-ranging, but the steep ridges of Trancas Canyon block out much of the noise of the outside world.
 Adding to the isolation (I literally heard crickets on this hike) is the fact that, unlike Zuma Ridge, this route doesn’t extend all the way down to the ocean, making it less inviting to mountain bikers and hikers who have set up a shuttle for a one-way route.
 This means too, of course, that once you’ve reached the bottom, the only way is back up; the majority of the elevation gain (about 550 feet) is on the return.

-From the narrow turnout on Encinal Canyon Road, pass by the gate and begin a steady climb of a quarter mile to a junction with the westbound Backbone Trail.
+From the narrow turnout on Encinal Canyon Road, pass by the gate and begin a steady climb of a quarter mile to a junction with the Backbone Trail (heading west toward Trancas Canyon).
 The fire road makes a sharp left turn, passes another junction with the Backbone Trail (heading east toward Zuma Ridge Motorway; this newly annexed portion of the Backbone is one of the segments that has made it continuous).
 The road then dips into a ravine where oaks and sycamores provide the only significant shade along the route.

 At 0.6 mile from the start, you begin a steady ascent.
 Views of Boney Mountain and the distant Topa Topa Bluff to the north are only slightly impeded by the power lines running along the canyon.
 Stay left at each of several junctions with service spurs leading to the towers.
 At 1.3 miles, you reach the high point of the route where you get your first ocean views.
 If it is a warm day and you don’t want to make the long climb back up from the end of the road, this is a good turnaround point.